 Interestingly enough, a reputation has existed since human interactions.

-As a matter of fact, status exists even before communication actually begins.
+Status exists even before communication begins.

-Customers do not make buying decisions simply because of the promises that your Brand makes.
+Customers do not make buying decisions simply because of the promises that your brand makes.

-Instead, they are most likely to take some action because of what they believe about your brand or how someone speaks about their experiences with the Brand.
+Instead, they are most likely to take some action because of what they believe about your brand or how someone speaks about their experiences with the brand.

 However, wait there’s more!